2020 Virtual Annual Scientific Meeting

 AHA Council on Hypertension Research Award

+This is a single award to the highest scoring presentation from either the Early Career Investigator Oral Award Finalists or the Student Oral Presentation Award Finalists.
 The prize is a formal invitation to attend and present at the following AHA Hypertension Scientific Sessions, typically held in September.
-The award comprises an amount of $3,000 towards travel expenses
+The award comprises an amount of $3,000 towards travel expenses.

 Judith Whitworth Award